ASD-Blueprint/desktop.gov.au/program/engagement/transition.md

 - title: Step 4 – Enact the change
   body: |
     Change will be implemented in this step based on the change plan.
----

- - title: Step 1 – Change Readiness Assessment
+- title: Step 5 – Security Assessment
   body: |
-    If not already covered in the [change impact assessment] in Discovery, the agency will undergo a [change readiness assessment].
-This will help understand which divisions  within the agency are ready to adopt the modern desktop.
-The assessment may include skills, culture, willingness to adopt the change, leadership and staff support, and other drivers and risks to a successful adoption.
-During change readiness, there will also be a decision point from the DTA to decide how much funding support it can offer agencies during transition().

----

-- title: Step 2 – Change strategy (optional)
-    Body: |

-- title: Step 3 – Change Plan
-    Body: |
-        A [change plan]() will outline the concrete steps to be enacted in the short-term.
-- title: Step 4 – Enact the change
-    Body: |
-        * Change will be implemented in this step based on the change plan.
+    A security assessment will be conducted to understand if the modern desktop services, applications, and data are secure and compliant with the [Information Security Manual (ISM)]() and other cyber security policies.
-- title: Step 5 – Security assessment
+    - title: Step 5 – Security Assessment
-    Body: |
+  body: |
-        * A security assessment will be conducted to understand if the modern desktop services, applications, and data are secure and compliant with the [Information Security Manual (ISM)]() and other cyber security policies.
+    A security assessment will be conducted to understand if the modern desktop services, applications, and data are secure and compliant with the [Information Security Manual (ISM)]() and other cyber security policies.
-- title: Step 6 – Training and Communications
+ - title: Step 6 - Training and Communications
-    Body: |
+  body: |
-        * During this step, staff will be supported in upskilling to use modern desktop services.
+    During this step, staff will be supported in upskilling to use modern desktop services.
 This may involve e-Learning, face to face training, and peer training.
 Communications material will also be developed to support the change.
 - title: Next steps
-Body: |
+  body: |
     * After Transition, the customer agency must consider its next steps.
 These may include:
     * Undergoing further change planning in [Transition]() again.
     * Undergoing technology build and deployment in [Deploy]()
     * Move to [Adoption]() and start to realise the benefits of a modern desktop.
 ---

 During transition, agencies adopt the business change required to work in a modern, secure M365 desktop environment.
 Benefits are realised iteratively, and the necessary improvements are made to enable this.
 This includes adapting the business processes to suit the new technology landscape.
 The customer is independent, empowered, and able to drive its own outcomes.
 Technology support is provided by the vendor.
 Lessons learnt and knowledge are shared through a WoG community of practice led by the DTA.